arashdn/sof-expert-finding/README.md

 - `Q_A.txt`: each question and it's answer ids.
 - `Posts.xml`: This file is removed from data(due to it's very large size), This is the main dataset obtained from [archive.org](https://archive.org/details/stackexchange) including posts from 2008-07-31 until 2015-03-08 at the time we download it. the version used in our paper can be downloaded [here](http://files.arashdargahi.com/sof_posts_2015/)

+## Usage
+Codes include a simple GUI to be used more easily.

+Add `data` folder to the project and put Posts.xml inside it.
+Then Index posts using the button.
+All other functions have their own button.

 ## Citation